Recovering Compensation Following a Bus Accident

 One of the biggest issues that passengers on SEPTA buses face in accidents is the extent of their injuries.
 Bus accidents can cause unexpected and severe injuries depending on the speed and the type of impact that occurs.
 Buses often get full of passengers, causing some to have to stand up and hold onto a bar or strap.
 Even passengers who are seated do not have seat belts to protect them in the event of a crash.
 This means that collisions can cause passengers to fall or be thrown inside the bus, which can cause serious injuries like broken bones, head trauma, cuts and bruises, or spinal injuries.
 These injuries could mean hundreds or even thousands of dollars in medical bills and could have lasting effects on your ability to work and earn an income.
 In these cases, it is important to get in touch with an attorney to ensure that you receive compensation to cover your injuries and other expenses and damages.

 It is also the case that SEPTA buses are sometimes involved in accidents with cars or other vehicles on the road.
 Because SEPTA buses are so large and heavy, they can cause serious damage to smaller vehicles when they collide with them.
 This could cause major damage to the other vehicle and could cause injuries to the people in the car as well as passengers on the bus.
-Accident victims in these cases could also face serious injuries and need the assistance of an experienced attorney to help them receive compensation.
+Accident victims in these cases could also face serious injuries and need the assistance of an experienced law firm to help them receive compensation.

 Bus accident victims also face many other potential issues even beyond treating their immediate injuries and medical problems.
 Some injuries may cause disabilities or paralysis and require long term care, sometimes even lifetime care.
 Accident victims may also suffer from grief, depression, or emotional distress, pain and suffering, and post-traumatic stress disorder that will require counseling.
 Victims should be compensated for these issues as well beyond just out of pocket medical bills and expenses.